[Ask a Lawyer] To marry a Korean, first prove your single status

 If you are a foreigner and planning to register a marriage with a Korean partner, the first thing you need to do is go to the embassy of your country in Korea and have your single status affidavit issued.

-If a translated copy of the document is ready, visit any district office with your partner for marriage registration.
-Both persons need to present their identification documents such as a valid passport or alien registration card.
+When a translated copy of the document is ready, visit any district office with your partner for marriage registration.
+Both persons need to present their identification documents such as a valid passport or residence card.

 At the office, you will be asked to fill out the “report of marriage” form in Korean, which requires some personal information like name, address and date of birth.
 You will also need to provide personal information of two witnesses who are not required to be present.